It’s 7:30 and I’m fishing for a topic. I’m distracted considering:

 A lady from the mental health department came by to pick up some supplies for their arts and crafts program.
 Obviously, our definition of “a lot of leather” differed.
 She giggled happily over the mix-up and agreed it was fortuitous that she brought an SUV.
 She didn’t make a dent in my stash.
 I hope she comes back for more.

 Speaking of unloading stuff, I have some auctions going on ebay.
 I’m selling hair pipe beads to the tune of about 200 lbs and soon to add a bunch of buttons (all metal) zippers (by the 600 yard lot), more leather, and some vintage patterns.
 There’s much more than that of course.
 I have some machines; one button sewer (Brother), one button-holer (Reece) and a nice double needle (Brother).
 I swapped a blind stitch (no motor) and got a service on my serger in exchange.
 I’m very happy about that.
-I’m hoping somebody will write me and show up with a big truck and take all of these things out of my life.
+I’m hoping somebody will write or call me and show up with a big truck and take all of these things out of my life.
 I’m getting Lean.

 For the umpteenth time, I tried to write a comparative analysis of craft v.s. lean manufacturing and my head kept turning around in circles.
 I have to cover this and soon; it’s just that I’m not sure I can articulate everything I think about it.
 Problem is, my thinking descends into prescriptives derived from Maslov’s hierarchy of needs.
 I have a whacko economic development theory I’ve been playing with for years- I believe there’s a natural scale to human endeavor and you can’t be as profitable if you surpass it.
 I don’t write it because people think I’m nuts as it is.